-Clause 38 amends section 87(1) of the Firearms Act to include in the records of CFOs information on protection orders and licence suspensions under section 69.1 of the Act.
+Clause 38 amends section 87(1) to the Firearms Act to include in the records of CFOs information on protection orders, and licence suspensions under section 69.1 of the Act.

-Finally, clause 41 amends section 89 of the Firearms Act to require a competent authority to inform a CFO without delay when it makes, varies or revokes a protection order.
+Clause 41 amends section 89 of the Firearms Act to require a competent authority to inform a CFO within 24 hours when it makes, varies or revokes a protection order (new section 89(2)).